 Russia resists lockdown despite ‘alarming’ spread of Covid-19

-Kremlin’s hopes of mass inoculation look less realistic as makers of Russian vaccine struggle to produce it in large quantities
+Of 235,000 hospital beds reserved for virus patients 85% now occupied, say officials

 People wearing masks in a metro station in Moscow.
 Russia confirmed a new record of daily Covid-19 cases (20,582) on Friday.
-Photograph: KIrill Kudryavtsev/AFP via Getty Images
+Photograph: Getty

+The Kremlin has described the spread of coronavirus in Russia as “alarming”.

-Officials reported 20,582 new coronavirus cases and 378 deaths from Covid-19 on Friday, and said hospitals were coming under increasing strain across the country with the fourth highest total number of cases – more than 1.73 million.
+Officials reported 20,582 new coronavirus cases and 378 deaths on Friday and said hospitals are coming under increasing strain countrywide with the fourth highest total number of cases – more than 1.73 million.

 “You see that additional measures are being taken.
 Not measures linked to a lockdown but control-type measures, and every region is taking appropriate decisions,” said Kremlin spokesman Dmitry Peskov.
 “But the tendency, as we’ve already said more than once, is alarming; the pandemic is developing.”

-Government officials said this week that about 85 per cent of 235,000 hospital beds reserved for Covid-19 patients nationwide were occupied, and clinics in some regions complained of shortages of vital supplies, including oxygen.
+Government officials said this week that about 85 per cent of 235,000 hospital beds reserved for Covid-19 patients nationwide are occupied and clinics in some regions complained of shortages of vital supplies, including oxygen.

-Much of the focus of concern had shifted away from Moscow, the epicentre of Russia’s outbreak, to the poorer provinces, but on Thursday the capital’s mayor, Sergei Sobyanin, acknowledged that the situation in the city was worsening again.
+Much of the focus of concern has shifted from Moscow, the epicentre of Russia’s outbreak, to the poorer provinces.
+But on Thursday the capital’s mayor, Sergei Sobyanin, acknowledged that the situation in the city is worsening again.

 “Today, for the first time since mid-May, we exceeded the mark of 6,000 new cases of coronavirus detected,” said Moscow’s deputy mayor Anastasia Rakova on Friday.
-“Of course, this trend is causing us alarm again.
-And unfortunately, we can’t say the situation is stable at the moment,”
+“Of course, this trend is causing us alarm . . . unfortunately, we can’t say the situation is stable at the moment,”

-She said the city’s hospitals were currently admitting 1,300 to 1,400 Covid-19 patients each day, and their 15,000 designated coronavirus beds were about 70 per cent occupied, noting that additional beds could be made available in temporary facilities.
+She said the city’s hospitals are admitting 1,300 to 1,400 Covid-19 patients each day.
+And their 15,000 designated coronavirus beds are about 70 per cent occupied, noting that additional beds could be made available in temporary facilities.

 The Russian authorities have ordered people nationwide to wear face masks on public transport and in other busy places, but individual regions are allowed to decide which other restrictions to implement.